Margarita Robles: Military programs

 Her department approved major defence projects like upgrading the budget of the S-80 submarines by € 1.8 billion, and another billion for the modernization of the Boeing CH-47 Chinook of the Army which added to other military projects, in her first 3 months in office she approved investments worth 5 billion.

-On September 4, 2018, the Ministry of Defence announced that it was considering cancelling a major contract with Saudi Arabia consisting in 400 laser-guided bombs because of the possible use of these weapons in the Yemeni War.
+On 4 September 2018 the Ministry of Defence announced that it was considering cancelling a major contract with Saudi Arabia consisting in 400 laser-guided bombs because of the possible use of these weapons in the Saudi-led intervention in the Yemeni civil war.
 However, a few days later the Prime Minister and the Defence Minister itself confirmed that the contract would go ahead to avoid a possible diplomatic conflict with Saudi Arabia that could put at risk Navantia's 2 billion contract.

-In October of that year, when the assassination of Saudi Arabian journalist Jamal Khashoggi was discovered the international community rapidly reproached this event and some European countries like Germany cancelled its military contracts with Saudi Arabia and called for the rest of EU countries to do the same, a petition that was ignored by those countries including Spain, in order to protect thousands of jobs that said military contract generates.
+In October that year, when the assassination of Saudi Arabian journalist Jamal Khashoggi was discovered the international community rapidly reproached this event and some European countries like Germany cancelled its military contracts with Saudi Arabia and called for the rest of EU countries to do the same, a petition that was ignored by those countries including Spain, in order to protect thousands of jobs that said military contract generates.
 A month later both countries created a joint venture to build five corvettes.

-On December 14, 2018, the Council of Ministers approved Minister Robles' plan to build five new F110 class frigates to replace the old Santa María class, 348 battle vehicles and upgrading the Eurofighter jet worth € 7.3 billion to be paid over the next 15 years.
+On 14 December 2018 the Council of Ministers approved Minister Robles' plan to build five new F110 class frigates to replace the old Santa María class, 348 battle vehicles and upgrading the Eurofighter jet worth € 7.3 billion to be paid over the next 15 years.

-On January 30, 2019, she accompanied King Felipe VI on his trip to Iraq to mark the King's 51st birthday.
+On 30 January 2019 she accompanied King Felipe VI on his trip to Iraq to mark the King's 51st birthday.
 They visited the contingent of more than 300 Spanish soldiers from the Besmayah "Gran Capitán" base.

-On March 23, 2021, the Council of Ministers, at the proposal of the minister, approved increasing the salary of military personnel.
+On 23 March 2021 the Council of Ministers, at the proposal of the minister, approved increasing the salary of military personnel.
 It was the first salary increase for these personnel since 2005.
-Months later, on June 29 of that year, the Council of Ministers authorized three new projects to strengthen the aeronautical sector.
+Months later, on 29 June that year, the Council of Ministers authorized three new projects to strengthen the aeronautical sector.
 Specifically, the financing of the second phase of the Future Combat Air System (FCAS) was approved, as well as the acquisition of three A330 MRTT aircraft for the Air Force and, together with the Ministry of the Interior, the acquisition of H135 and H160 helicopters; all this valued at more than 3.5 billion euros.